 For many victims, leaving an abusive and controlling relationship can be a risky and dangerous time.
 Victims do not have to end their relationship or leave their home to ring a helpline for support and to talk things over.

-Together with the West Lancashire Liberty Centre and Edge Hill Students Union, we have put together a new social media campaign, 'Don't be a bystander'.
-The campaign aims to help encourage people who think that a friend, relative or colleague is suffering from domestic violence, to get support, advice or assistance.
+Together with the West Lancashire Liberty Centre and Edge Hill Students Union, we have developed a social media campaign, 'Don't be a bystander'.
+The campaign aims to help encourage people who think that a friend, relative or colleague who is suffering from domestic violence, to get support, advice or assistance.